wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 Now I am desperate that so soon I have to leave for England.

 **M:**&ensp;You are like a newly born child.
-It was there before, but not conscious of its beïng.
+It was there before, but not conscious of its being.
-At its birth a world arose in it, and with it the consciousness of beïng.
+At its birth a world arose in it, and with it the consciousness of being.
 Now you have just to grow in consciousness, that is all.
 The child is the king of the world — when it grows up, it takes charge of its kingdom.
-Imagine that in its infancy it fell seriöusly ill and the physician cured it.
+Imagine that in its infancy it fell seriously ill and the physician cured it.
 Does it mean that the young king owes his kingdom to the physician?
 Only perhaps as one of the contributing factors.
 There were so many others; all contributed.
-But the main factor, the most crucial, was the fact of beïng born the son of a king.
+But the main factor, the most crucial, was the fact of being born the son of a king.
 Similarly, the *guru* may help.
 But the main thing that helps is to have reality within.
 It will assert itself.
 Your coming here definitely helped you.
-It is not the only thing that is goïng to help you.
+It is not the only thing that is going to help you.
-The main thing is your own beïng.
+The main thing is your own being.
 Your very earnestness testifies to it.

 **Q:**&ensp;Does my pursuing a vocation deny my earnestness?